 Brown spots or brown rot on orchid leaves are strong indicators of a bacterial infection.
 This infection can spread quickly to the rest of the plant if left untreated.

 Sterilize or disinfect the blade between cuts.
-This will prevent the spread of the bacteria to other parts of the plant.
+This is important to prevent the spread of the bacteria to other parts of the plant.

 It might be helpful to have two different sets of gardening shears, scissors or blades available.
 That way, you can cut with one blade while the other one is being sterilized and disinfected in a 10% bleach solution.
 Then you can switch to the sterilized blade and let the used blade soak and become disinfected.

-Throw the infected leaves in the trash.
+Dispose of infected leaves and orchid parts in a bag.
+Seal it and toss it in the trash.
 When you are done trimming off all the infected orchid parts, be sure you sterilize your blade one more time before putting it away.

 Treat Cut Ends With Cinnamon